 Located in Lufkin, Angelina County, Texas on a 14-hectare site, the operation specializes in the treatment and production of utility poles and includes three cylinders for pressure treatment.
 The facility has a total throughput of approximately 95,000 cubic metres of poles per year.

-Capital expenditures in 2019 totalled approximately US\$2.2 million, devoted mainly to a treating plant upgrade, the purchase of adjacent land and work tank replacements.
+Capital expenditures in 2020 totalled approximately US\$1.2 million, devoted mainly to a treating plant rebuild as well as a drawbridge hydraulic upgrade.

 Memphis, Tennessee - Coal Tar Distillation